-Have you considered becoming a Personal Care Attendant (PCA)?
+Have you ever considered becoming a Personal Care Attendant (PCA)?
 If you enjoy caring for people, have a sensitive and compassionate nature, and a desire for satisfying work, then working as a personal carer in the aged care industry may be for you.

 This qualification provides a career path into a professional aged care or health career.
 With Phillips Institute, you will complete class-based training with skills workshops and simulation days before an industry-based work experience placement in a residential aged care facility.
 We can also organise home and community care, or disability specialisations for this qualification.
 This placement will be found and organised for you by us.

 If you’re already working in a relevant role, or have previous skills, knowledge and experience, you may be eligible for some recognition of your existing competency.
-You might also be interested in our CHC43015 Certificate IV in Ageing Support.
+You might also be interested in upskilling with our CHC43015 Certificate IV in Ageing Support.

 In addition, some organisations will expect you to meet immunisation requirements prior to starting your placement.
 Further information about these requirements will be given at orientation and induction.